|

 List-Unsubscribe Header in Apple Mail

-The list-unsubscribe header functionality in Apple Mail is in line with industry standards, providing users with a streamlined way to unsubscribe from mailing lists directly from their email clients — this applies to both iOS and macOS.
+The Apple Mail unsubscribe feature is in line with industry standards.
+It provides users with a streamlined way to unsubscribe from mailing lists directly from their email clients.
+This applies to both iOS and macOS.

 Mail App on iOS